 When the burial site fell out of use during the time of the Romans, it was gradually reclaimed by the desert.
 With the exception of the Pyramid of Djoser, the entire site was buried in sand by the time French Egyptologist Auguste Mariette uncovered the Serapeum in the mid-19th century.
 Since then, a constant process of excavation, recovery and restoration has been taking place at Saqqara.
 In 1979, it was inscribed as a UNESCO World Heritage Site along with the pyramid fields that run from Giza to Dhashur.

-The most recent discovery took place in July 2018, when archaeologists unearthed a mummification workshop complete with five mummies and their jewelled sarcophagi.
+The most recent discovery took place in July 2018, when archaeologists unearthed a mummification workshop complete with five mummies and their jeweled sarcophagi.